PX4/PX4-user_guide/en/peripherals/uavcan_escs.md

   ![Sadulli - Top](../../assets/peripherals/esc_usavcan_zubax_sadulli/sadulli_top.jpg)

+> **Note** There are many other commercially available ESCs; please add new links as you find them!

 ## Wiring/Connections {#connecting}

 Connect all of the on-board UAVCAN devices into a chain and make sure the bus is terminated at the end nodes.
-The order in which the ESC are connected/chained does not matter.
+The order in which the ESCs are connected/chained does not matter.

+> **Note** All UAVCAN ESCs share the same connection architecture/are wired the same way.
+  Note however that the actual connectors differ (e.g. *Zubax Orel 20* and *Holybro Kotleta20* use Dronecode standard connectors (JST-GH 4 Pin) - while VESCs do not).

 For more information information about proper bus connections see [UAVCAN Device Interconnection](https://kb.zubax.com/display/MAINKB/UAVCAN+device+interconnection) (Zubax KB).

 ## PX4 Configuration

-In order to use a UAVCAN ESC with PX4 you will need to enable the UAVCAN driver (and you may need to [set other parameters](../advanced_config/parameters.md)):
+In order to use a UAVCAN ESC with PX4 you will need to enable the UAVCAN driver:
 1. Power the vehicle using the battery (you must power the whole vehicle, not just the flight controller!) and connect *QGroundControl*.
-1. Navigate to the **Vehicle Setup > Parameters** screen.
+1. Navigate to the **Vehicle Setup > Parameters** screen
+   > [Parameters](../advanced_config/parameters.md) explains how to find and set parameters.
 1. Set [UAVCAN_ENABLE](../advanced_config/parameter_reference.md#UAVCAN_ENABLE) to the value *Sensors and Motors* (3) and then reboot the flight controller.

+If applicable (some systems will not benefit from this behavior, e.g. glider drones):
-1. If applicable, set [UAVCAN_ESC_IDLT](../advanced_config/parameter_reference.md#UAVCAN_ESC_IDLT) to 1 in order to ensure that the motors are always running at least at the idle throttle while the system is armed.
+1. Set [UAVCAN_ESC_IDLT](../advanced_config/parameter_reference.md#UAVCAN_ESC_IDLT) to 1 in order to ensure that the motors are always running at least at the idle throttle while the system is armed.
-   Some systems will not benefit from this behavior, e.g. glider drones.

 ## ESC Setup